BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 ## Where To Find...
 - test plans, data, results, etc are on [this project's Wiki](https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP/wiki)
 - code for running NXP's version 7 sensor fusion is under the Code tab of this repository.
 It hasn't been integrated to work with the SensESP project yet.
-- code for orientation sensor fusion using Adafruit's AHRS port of NXP's version 4.2 algorithm is on the [Upstream](https://github.com/SignalK/SensESP) and [author's](https://github.com/BjarneBitscrambler/SensESP) project pages
+- code for orientation sensor fusion under the SensESP project (using Adafruit's AHRS port of NXP's version 4.2 algorithm) is on the [Upstream](https://github.com/SignalK/SensESP) and [author's](https://github.com/BjarneBitscrambler/SensESP) project pages

 ## Contributions
 Use the Issues and Pull Request tabs on this repository if you have suggestions or wish to contribute to this project.